Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 Video game addiction is treated by cognitive behavioral therapy, PIPATIC, self-help groups, and medications, as indicated by a study published in the Journal Cureus.

-10. Love addiction
+10. Love Addiction

 Love addiction, as defined by Marsal Sanches and John Vineeth P. in The European Journal of Psychiatry, is a maladaptive, pervasive, and excessive affection towards one or more romantic partners, which results in negative consequences like lack of control and reduced interest in other behaviors.